-You need to find out where this
+Need to find out where it

-B12 deficiency is occurring.
+is B12 deficiency occurring?

-The diet doesn't help, the supplementation,
+The diet doesn't help with

-intrinsic factor didn't help.
+supplementation, intrinsic factor didn't help.

 Let's go ahead and give this

-patient a pancreatic enzyme.
+patient and pancreatic enzyme.

-Would you tell me physiologically why
+Would you tell me physiologically

-you required a pancreatic enzyme?
+why you require a pancreatic enzyme?

-To remove the R-factor from your B12
+To remove the R factor from a B 12.S

-o that it then gets properly reabsorbed in
+o that it then gets properly reabsorbed

-the terminal ileum with intrinsic factor.
+in the terminal ileum with intrinsic factor.

-So now, you give pancreatic enzyme
+So now you give pancreatic

-and you find B12 in the
+enzyme and you find B 12 in the urine.

-urine, what’s your diagnosis?
+What's your diagnosis?

-So now, let's say the diet didn't
+So now, let's say the diet didn't work with

-The intrinsic factor didn't work.
+supplementation, the intrinsic factor didn't work.

 How do you know?

-Because you ended up finding B12 in
+Because he ended up finding it the

-given it and that didn't work.
+had given, that didn't work.

-you find B12 in the urine.
+give antibiotics and you find B12 in the urine.

 Theoretically, what happens here?